himmAllRight/himmAllRight-source/content/post/sold-my-bonobo.md

 <a href="../../img/posts/sold-bonobo/side-view.jpg"><img alt="Bonobo Thickness" src="../../img/posts/sold-bonobo/side-view.jpg" style="max-width: 100%;"/></a>
 <div id="caption">Bonobo Side View</div>

-However, some of my assumptions about my computer use turned out to not be entirely true.
-Additionally, as the years passed, my computing needs started to change from what they were when I first got the Bonobo.
+As the years passed, my computing needs changed.
+On top of that, some of the initial assumptions about my computer use turned out to not be entirely true.

 #### I'm Not a Big ~~PC~~ Gamer.

 For example, when my brothers and I would pull out our laptops to play games together, the games we played were never highly demanding.
 Our top played games were Minecraft, Serious Sam 3, Dungeon Defenders, and *maybe* CS GO.
-So year.
-So yea, the Bonobo was a little overkill.
-Unfortunately, with my brothers and I all living in different states, we really don't see each other in person enough to play computer games in the same room anymore.
-These days, when we want to remotely play video games together... we play on Xbox ONE (which I bought mostly to keep in touch with friends and family).
+Needless to say, the Bonobo was a little overkill.
+Unfortunately, with my brothers and I all living in different states now, we really don't see each other in person enough to play computer games in the same room anymore.
+These days, when we want to remotely play video games together... we play on the Xbox ONE (which I bought mostly to keep in touch with my friends and family.
+I didn't own one when I purchased the Bonobo).

 <a href="../../img/posts/sold-bonobo/xboxone.png"><img alt="xbox one" src="../../img/posts/sold-bonobo/xboxone.png" style="max-width: 100%;"/></a>

-So, while I have enjoyed owning a computer that can handle most games I throw at it...the reality is that I really don't play games too often.
-Even on the Xbox, I go in bursts of playing a few times a week, and then don't touch a game for months.
+I have enjoyed owning a computer that can handle most of games I throw at it, but if I'm being honest...
+I don't play games too often.
+Even on the Xbox, I go in bursts of playing once or twice a week, and then don't touch a game for months.
 While I wouldn't mind having the ability to play more demanding games on my computer, it isn't a *requirement* for me... expecially on a laptop.